-EDI API User Guide
+EDI Converter API User Guide

-There are two main endpoints for converting EDI files:
+The EDI Converter API provides two main endpoints for converting EDI files:

-curl -F files=@"837-1.dat" -F files=@"837-2.dat" $API_URL/edi/csv
+curl -F files=@"837-1.dat" -F files=@"837-2.dat" $API_URL/edi/json

 You can find more examples in our GitHub repo.